More than 14,000 species of mushrooms have been identified and about 2,000 of them are edible.

 But of 270 medicinal mushrooms, only 6 are considered nootropics.
 And provide some type of benefit for your brain.

-And then you’ll learn how to identify a genuine nootropic mushroom supplement.
+Then you’ll learn how to identify a genuine nootropic mushroom supplement.
 We’ll also cover how to avoid misleading marketing tactics that could trick you into buying bogus mushroom supplements.

 Table of Contents